CharlyPoppins/ssh-copy-id-for-OSX/README.md

 If the `-i` option is used, or the ssh-add produced no output, then it uses the contents of the identity file.
 Once it has one or more fingerprints (by whatever means) it uses ssh to append them to `~/.ssh/authorized_keys` on the remote machine (creating the file, and directory, if necessary)

+If you use a different port than 22 you can specify the port you want to use, if you leave it blank it will use port 22 by default.

 __ SEE ALSO __